-capacity with an opportunity to become infrastructure co-investors.20 This condition ensures that smaller undertakings or undertakings with less financial capacity are not discriminated against, nor excluded from participating in the co-investment.
-However, and with due regard to the principle of non-discrimination, the SMP operator may include certain reasonable conditions regarding the ability of smaller undertakings to fulfil their commitments.21 Of particular relevance in the context of different undertakings' financial capacity could be potential terms regarding the level of a minimum share for initial commitment.22

-- (59) The co-investment offer could potentially also include terms that allow for changes and adaptations to the offer's conditions.
-Such changes could become necessary due to general competitive conditions which the co-investors cannot influence or anticipate in advance.
+- (63) As a general rule, potential pricing differences between co-investors should be based on the level of risk that is linked to the investment, in a way that there are no incentives for an efficient provider of electronic communications networks and/or services to postpone the decision to enter into the co-investment agreement to a later stage for the sole reason of better terms and conditions. - (64) Other differentials on pricing may also be justified in certain circumstances.
+For example, the offer to co-invest should provide undertakings of different sizes and financial capacity with an opportunity to become infrastructure co-investors.
+This condition ensures that smaller undertakings or undertakings with less financial capacity are not discriminated against, nor excluded from participating in the co-investment.
+However, and with due regard to the principle of non-discrimination, the SMP operator may include certain reasonable conditions regarding the ability of smaller undertakings to fulfil their commitments.
+Of particular relevance in the context of different undertakings' financial capacity could be potential terms regarding the level of a minimum share for initial commitment. - (65) The co-investment offer could potentially also include terms that allow for changes and adaptations to the offer's conditions.
+Such changes could be necessary due to general competitive conditions which the co-investors cannot influence or anticipate in advance.
 However, these changes would need to be based on the same conditions that the co-investment offer has to comply with, namely fairness, reasonableness and non-discrimination.
-If the SMP operator and/or other co-investors see the need for such changes, they should notify these proposed changes in advance so that NRAs, alongside interested parties, in particular third parties which are directly affected, are in a position to appropriately assess whether the proposed changes are in line with the conditions of this Article before they are implemented and, if necessary, raise potential concerns related to these planned changes. - (60) In general, co-investment agreements should be designed to last over the commercial lifetime of the network as the general intention of co-investment agreements is to pool and share costs and risks of investments in very high capacity networks in the long term.
+If the SMP operator and/or other co-investors see the need for such changes, NRAs, alongside all participants in the co-investment project, should be notified in advance so that they would be in a position to appropriately assess the proposed changes before their planned implementation date. - (66) In general, co-investment offers should be designed to last over the commercial lifetime of the network as the general intention of co-investment agreements is to pool and share costs and risks of investments in very high capacity networks in the long term.
 In exceptional cases, however, specific circumstances (as for example bankruptcy of one of the co-investors) can make it necessary to terminate the co-investment agreement under fair, reasonable and non-discriminatory conditions.
 The conditions for such a termination of the co-investment agreement might also reflect the necessity to share given investment and failure risks.
-In this respect, all co-investors potentially bear a burden relative to their investment share even in case of a termination of the co-investment. - (61) Of particular importance for the ability of other co-investors to compete effectively and sustainably in the long term are the co-investment offer's terms and conditions regarding: - pricing for access to the co-investment; - o its corresponding pricing structure;
+In this

-20 "Where an undertaking designated as having significant market power makes an offer for co-investment on fair, reasonable and non-discriminatory terms in very high capacity networks that consist of optical fibre elements up to the end-user premises or the base station, providing an opportunity to undertakings of different sizes and financial capacity to become infrastructure co-investors [...].", Recital 199.
+&lt;sup>26 "Where an undertaking designated as having significant market power makes an offer for co-investment on fair, reasonable and non-discriminatory terms in very high capacity networks that consist of optical fibre elements up to the end-user premises or the base station, providing an opportunity to undertakings of different sizes and financial capacity to become infrastructure co-investors [...].", Recital 199.

-21 "The undertaking designated as having significant market power may include in the offer reasonable conditions regarding the financial capacity of any undertaking, so that for instance potential co-investors need to demonstrate their ability to deliver phased payments on the basis of which the deployment is planned, the acceptance of a strategic plan on the basis of which medium-term deployment plans are prepared, and so on.", Annex IV (a).
+&lt;sup>27 "The undertaking designated as having significant market power may include in the offer reasonable conditions regarding the financial capacity of any undertaking, so that for instance potential co-investors need to demonstrate their ability to deliver phased payments on the basis of which the deployment is planned, the acceptance of a strategic plan on the basis of which medium-term deployment plans are prepared, and so on.", Annex IV (a).